Sadly, even today, too many children in Massachusetts and around the world are victims of sexual exploitation.

 A person convicted of possession of child pornography can face up to five years in state prison and a fine of up to $10,000 for a first offense.
 They will also be required to register with the Sex Offender Registry Board, which could have a devastating effect on their life.

 People accused of possessing child pornography may have defenses available to them:

 False accusations of possessing child pornography are not uncommon in today’s technological world.
 For example, Nobel Prize winning economist Paul Krugman has recently faced hackers who have used his IP address to download child pornography.

-How is Massachusetts Law on Texting Adult Explicit Photographs without consent?
+Massachusetts' Law on Texting Explicit Adult Photographs Without Consent

 The law on who is guilty for possessing child pornography is changing.
 Currently, the Massachusetts government is considering new legislation that would make it a felony to share a sexually explicit image without the consent of the person depicted.
 This practice is sometimes called revenge porn.